Offsetdata/OD-Docs/README.md

 [Join Beta <-](https://offsetdata.com/blog/beta-testing-program/)\
 \
 Welcome to the Offsetdata Web3 Developers Documentation!
-This documentation serves as a comprehensive resource for developers looking to integrate web3 data storage and retrieval capabilities into their applications.
+This documentation serves as a comprehensive resource for developers looking to integrate blockchain data storage and retrieval capabilities into their applications.
 Here, you will find detailed information about Offsetdata's features, APIs, and best practices to help you get started.

 ## What is Offsetdata?